 Whether you’re a first-time customer or thinking of switching to a new deal, it’s important to do your research when looking for broadband in Northern Ireland (NI for short).

 This simple guide will explain how to find the best broadband deals in NI, and how to decide which of the many available broadband options might suit your household’s requirements.

 When you’re looking to compare broadband in NI, the easiest way to start is by using an online comparison tool like this one to investigate what deals are available in your area.

 Simply type in your postcode to view a list of the best broadband deals in NI which are currently available in your area.
 Key criteria will include:

-The fastest broadband speeds you could get
+The fastest broadband speeds attainable at this address

 The length of contract

-Also consider whether you want a broadband-only deal, or a package deal that includes other services such as home phone calls and TV.
+Also consider whether you want a broadband-only deal, or a package that includes other services such as home phone calls and TV.

 According to telecoms industry regulator Ofcom, Northern Ireland has the highest coverage of any UK nation of full fibre, the fastest, most reliable broadband.
 It also reports that 89% of homes in NI can now access superfast or fibre broadband, which offers download speeds fast enough for most households’ current needs*

-Most broadband providers are happy to let you upgrade if improvements in your area of NI mean a faster, more expensive broadband product becomes available mid-contract.
+The best broadband deal depends on what’s available in your locale.
+Use our postcode checker tool to see which broadband providers in NI can offer tempting or suitable packages.
+Most ISPs are happy to let you upgrade if improvements in your area of NI mean a faster, more expensive broadband product becomes available mid-contract.